layer5io/service-mesh-labs/Meshery-Adapters/consul-meshery-adapter/step2.md

 Consul can be manually installed on your Kubernetes cluster as well.
 Meshery offers a simple alternative way to do so.

-## 1. Select `Consul` from the Management menu
+## 1. Select `Consul` from the Lifecycle menu

 ![Meshery adapter for Consul](./assets/consul-adapter.png)